matters-in-media-art/mattersinmediaart.org/about.md

 #### Facilitator
 George Gawlinski

 In addition to the above participants this project called on the time and expertise of numerous colleagues around the world and within the participating institutions.
-Finally we would like to thank Pam and Dick Kramlich and the Directors of the New Art Trust, whose commitment to time-based media works of art made this project possible.
+Finally we would like to thank Pam and Dick Kramlich and the Directors of the New Art Trust, whose commitment to media art made this project possible.

 </section>